 Even though this law benefits everyone’s safety, some drivers don’t abide by the law.
 In 2019, Illinois State Trooper, Brooke Jones-Story, was killed in a collision while inspecting a commercial motor vehicle on the side of the road.
 Several months later trooper Christopher Lambert was killed while assisting with a multiple-vehicle crash.
 Just a year before that, a construction site flagger, Frank Caputo, was struck and killed by a negligent driver as well.
 These unnecessary deaths led to a push in strengthening Scott’s Law.

 Effective January 1 of this year, the fine for a first offense of Scott’s Law is $250, and all violators are charged a $250 fee to fund education and enforcement of the law.
 All subsequent violation fees start at $750.
 Additionally, if a driver causes injury or death they will be charged with a Class 4 felony.

 Police are aiming to crack down on drivers who don’t follow this law because the failure to slow down and move over can easily result in a deadly collision or cause catastrophic injuries for anyone stopped on the shoulder.
 They also have a task force assembled to study Scott’s Law violations and report to the Illinois General Assembly on how to best protect those stopped on the shoulder.

 Car accidents can change your life.
 Not only can your physical and emotional health be negatively affected by the injuries from a car crash, but your financial health can also be impacted by medical bills, lost wages, and any other damages.
-At Krzak Rundio Law Group, we may be able to help you navigate the complexities of your case, and use our years of experience to fight for the compensation you deserve.
+At Krzak Rundio Gorman, Injury Attorneys, we may be able to help you navigate the complexities of your case, and use our years of experience to fight for the compensation you deserve.
 If you were in a car accident that wasn’t your fault, reach out to our office today so we can provide a free no-obligation consultation to discuss your legal options.